 New IoT Vulnerabilities Illustrate Risks of Connected Devices

-BARCELONA, Spain--(BUSINESS WIRE)--Feb 26, 2019--Mobile World Congress — McAfee researchers have uncovered two new vulnerabilities within connected devices that allow hackers access to the personal lives of consumers.
-A vulnerability within BoxLock smart padlock could have enabled hackers to unlock the device within a few seconds, and a vulnerability within the Mr. Coffee brand coffee maker with Wemo could grant hackers access to home networks.
+BARCELONA, Spain--(BUSINESS WIRE)--Feb 25, 2019--Mobile World Congress — McAfee researchers have uncovered two new vulnerabilities within connected devices that allow hackers access to the personal lives of consumers.
+A vulnerability within BoxLock smart padlock enables hackers to unlock the device within a few seconds, and a vulnerability within the Mr. Coffee brand coffee maker with Wemo grants hackers access to home networks.
 As the Internet of Things (IoT) grows and smart devices gain popularity, McAfee warns consumers and businesses alike that cybercriminals will continue to find new ways to exploit all connected things.
 McAfee is committed to threat research and applauds businesses that quickly remediate disclosed vulnerabilities to provide more secure products to their customers.

 “Cybercriminals are relentless, and as long as we continue to connect devices to the internet, they will continue to search for ways to exploit them,” said Raj Samani, McAfee fellow and chief scientist.
 “Vulnerability disclosures can be frightening for both the consumers using connected devices and the organizations that create them, however, the process is an essential component of creating a safer future.
 Cybersecurity researchers, businesses, and consumers working together to expose and eliminate these vulnerabilities keeps us all a step ahead of the bad guys.”